gotchoices/appeus/agent-rules/src.md

 - Keep imports organized; prefer TypeScript when project language is TS
  - Add an AppeusMeta header at top of generated files including dependsOn and depHashes (see GENERATION.md)

+Mock variants
+- Do not hard-code variants into production logic.
+Mock/demo variants are supplied via deep links and handled through a small context under `src/mock/*`.
+See `appeus/reference/mock-variants.md`.

 Out of scope
 - Runtime schema rendering; Appeus uses code generation to produce RN code